Skip to footer content

 • Both HTML and XML strings may be parsed into PDF files using the iText program.

-• We may add bookmarks, page numbers, and markers to our PDF documents by using the iText library.
+• We may add bookmarks, page numbers, and markers to our PDF documents using the iText library.

 • We can modify PDF forms with iText.